DevilCoders/CyberTex/docs/COMPILATION_FROM_SOURCE.md

 When compiling in CI:

-1. Ensure the repository is checked out and dependencies installed (`pip install -r sapl/required.yaml`).
+1. Ensure the repository is checked out and dependencies installed (`sapl env sync`).
-2. Run tests using `python -m sapl test` to validate the project before compilation.
+2. Run tests using `sapl-test` to validate the project before compilation.
 3. Invoke the required compilation target, capturing the output artifact.
 4. Archive generated files as CI artifacts for later deployment.
+5. Optionally push results to the SAPL server or website for stakeholder review.

 ## Platform Notes

 * **Linux/macOS** – Scripts run directly under Python; use `make` or shell scripts to automate compilation.
+Integrate `sapl env` commands to provision dependencies on CI runners.
 * **Windows** – Use PowerShell scripts or GitHub Actions workflows to drive `sapl` commands.
 Ensure the terminal supports UTF-8 for coloured diagnostics.

 ## Troubleshooting